Canadian wildfire smoke lingers across Plains, East

-MINNEAPOLIS – Smoke originating from wildfires raging across several Canadian provinces will slowly move south and east over the next few days, the FOX Forecast Center said.
+MINNEAPOLIS – Smoke originating from wildfires raging across several Canadian provinces is slowly improving across the northern Plains and eastern U.S. on Friday.

-Air quality alerts are up for millions in Minnesota and Wisconsin and even into the Northeast, including New York City.
-These include nearly 60 million Americans.
+Air quality alerts were up for millions in Minnesota and Wisconsin and even into the Northeast, including New York City earlier this week.

 (FOX Weather)